 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
-In most states, corporations are subject to a corporate income tax while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+In most states, corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which often vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Ohio has a commercial activity tax (“CAT”) that applies to nearly every Ohio business and is based on gross receipts.
-Ohio also has a corporation franchise tax and associated “litter tax.”
-However, the latter taxes have largely been phased out and are not covered here.
+Ohio has a commercial activity tax (CAT) that applies to nearly every Ohio business and is based on gross receipts.
+Up to 2014, Ohio also had a corporation franchise tax.
+However, the latter tax was repealed and isn't covered here.
 Generally speaking, if you run an Ohio business, you will be subject to the commercial activity tax.
 In addition, if income from your business passes through to you personally, that income will be subject to taxation on your personal Ohio tax return.